ndonolli/ally-square-example/README.md

+# Ally square payment form example

+This is a fork of the ost recent Square payment form example repository.
+The issue we are trying to demonstrate is that a simple Square "card" element does not call the inputEventReceived callback during user input.
+We believe that this was the expected behavior as of 10/7/2019.
+Following that date, we have seen a change in this behavior despite no changes in our codebases.

+In this project, we have replaced the individual Square elements with the simple "card" element, and added the inputEventReceived callback which logs the event to the console.
+We are using our sandbox application ID.

 # sqpaymentform-nodejs-starterkit

 * Ensure you have npm installed (`npm -v` in your terminal).
 If not please follow the instructions for your OS: https://www.npmjs.com/get-npm